 Have you swam in sporty water and felt like your body was about to roll over?
 Do you require a wetsuit to keep your legs at the surface of the water?
 Do you have to kick like crazy to keep your legs from dragging behind you?
 If you answered yes to any of these questions, it is time you reframed your thoughts about your kick and started thinking about your legs as relaxing, rhythmic machines that give you balance in freestyle swimming.

-I coach all of my swimmers in the art of kick strategy.
+I coach all of my swimmers in the art of kick in freestyle swimming strategy.
 The instruction includes when, how, and why they should use a 2, 4 or 6 beat kick for any event.
 My teaching helps the swimmer explore an underrated benefit of using their legs effectively – feeling balanced in the water.

 There are two kinds of balance during front crawl swimming.
 Fore/aft balance or front to back balance is the balance required to keep your body aligned or parallel to the surface of the water.
 Side-to-side balance is how a swimmer rock ‘n rolls in a controlled manner while rotating every stroke and taking a breath.
 Using ones’ legs strategically will positively affect both aspects of balance while propelling one forward in the water.